mlebrun/notify/README.md

 #### TODO

 - Link to pre-built subscribers
-- Display coverage
-- Finish tests
+- Flesh out README more